neilhoff/StellarNexus/Readme.md

 ![Logo of the project](logo.png)

 # StellarNexus: Full-Stack Serverless Template

 Powered by [Quasar](https://quasar.dev) as the front-end and [Architect](https://arc.codes) as a serverless backend, StellarNexus aims to make it easy for developers to start building a full-stack application.
 Follow the "New Project Steps" below to setup a new site.

 ## New Project Steps:

 - Fork this project
+  - To fork into a private repo do a [bare clone & mirror push](https://stackoverflow.com/a/16554601/756623)
 - Change `app.arc`
     - @app
 - Change `package.json`
     - name
     - description
 - Change `/client/package.json`
     - productName